 Everyone’s HLA tissue type is inherited, so the best chance of finding a suitable donor could come from someone with the same racial or ethnic background.
 In the past, it’s been a challenge to find donors for people from black, Asian or other ethnic minority backgrounds, but at Anthony Nolan we’re encouraging more people from these backgrounds to join our stem cell register or donate cord blood.

 If a suitable adult donor cannot be found, your transplant team will discuss possible alternatives with you.

 Your transplant co-ordinator will be updated on the progress of the search regularly.
 If there are any difficulties, they’ll let you know.
 Depending on your condition, you may need additional treatment to help control your symptoms during this time.

 While waiting for a transplant some patients, their friends or families decide they’d like to help raise awareness by encouraging people to sign up to the Anthony Nolan register.
+You may want to consider launching a patient appeal to recruit potential donors too.
 It could give you something to focus your energy on and help save lives at the same time.

 But it’s important to bear in mind that it’s very unlikely to find a matching donor for you or your loved one through your own appeal.
 This is because there are so many different tissue types in the world.
 However, there are thousands of new potential donors added to registers around the world every day and your doctors and our search team will be focused on finding you the best possible match.

 At Anthony Nolan, we can’t accept requests to find a donor from individual patients or their families.
 If you live outside of the UK, it’s still possible for us to search our registry but the request must come from your country’s own stem cell / bone marrow registry.
 Your hospital will be able to contact your country’s registry for you.